oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 ### Objectives

 During this adventure, you will perform a time sensitive task of granting permissions to a user.

+## SCM: Extending Privileges to a User

+1. During this adventure, you will perform a time sensitive task of granting permissions to a user.
 These are the steps you will perform:

   ![Security Objectives](images/image100objs.png)

 At this point, you should be logged into your environment with a username CIO.xx where xx is a two number code assigned to your laptop.

-## SCM: Extending Privileges to a User

-1. Oracle Cloud Applications are delivered with a complete set of roles which control access to application functions and data.
+2. Oracle Cloud Applications are delivered with a complete set of roles which control access to application functions and data.

   To add a new privilege  to a user, you will need to first copy an existing role.